 Know who you’re talking to

 Whether it’s an app you’re on or a dating site, be aware of the amount of information on offer from the people you are chatting to.
-If someone has minimal information about themselves or one grainy picture be aware that they might not be who they say they are.
+If someone has minimal information about themselves, they might not be who they say they are.
+Whether it’s an app or a dating site, be aware that the person is a stranger – regardless of what their social media accounts may indicate in regards to their lifestyle.

 Leave a paper trail